kedskeds/BoardDom/README.md

 BoardDom is a social networking application built for people who play board games.
 As a user, you can add a game to your collection, "like" or "dislike" a game, and search for users with similar tastes to facilitate fun and diverse board game nights.

-BoardDom was designed in 3 days as a Dev Bootcamp "client" simulation.
+BoardDom was designed in 3 days as a Dev Bootcamp client simulation.
 We practiced Agile methodologies in order to accomodate shifting client demands.

 ### Contributors